Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids

-An optimal algorithm achieving a competitive ratio of $\left(1 - {1 \over e}\right)$ was first given in \cite{MSVV}; for the impact of this result in the marketplace, see \ref{sec.practical}.
-We note that previous attempts at extending RANKING to SMALL did not meet with success; the alternative approach followed by \cite{MSVV} is described in Section \ref{sec.related}.
-In contrast, GENERAL is a notoriously difficult problem, one of the reasons being inherent structural difficulties, see Section \ref{sec.diff-GENERAL}, and has remained largely unresolved; see below for marginal progress made recently.
+An optimal algorithm for \textsc{Small}, achieving a competitive ratio of $\left(1 - {1 \over e}\right)$, was first given in \cite{MSVV}; for the impact of this result in the marketplace, see Section \ref{sec.practical}. {\em In this paper, we give a new budget-oblivious online algorithm for \textsc{Small}}.

-Whereas the approach of \cite{MSVV} attacks SMALL directly, without having to deal with GENERAL, our approach, of building directly on RANKING, needs to first solve GENERAL.
-Our way of bypassing the structural difficulties of GENERAL was to use the idea of {\em fake money}, see Section \ref{sec.ideas}, and then resort to the fact that in SMALL, the fake money used is negligible in the limit.